nosas/blog/toonvision/multiclassification/article.md

 ```

 The difference between each metric is crucial to understanding model performance - especially on imbalanced datasets like the ToonVision dataset.
-To read more about the differences and benefits of each metric, please read my previous article about [performance measures in classification problems](https://fars.io/performance_classification/).
+To read more about the differences and benefits of each metric, please read my previous article about [performance measures in classification problems][classification_performance_measures].

 #### Accuracy